ClydeReborn/Clyde/README.md

 ### Testing Providers
 To check working providers, run `python test_clyde_full.py` for a comprehensive test, or run `python test_clyde_quick.py` for a quick test.<br>
-The comprehensive test may take upwards of 30 minutes to finish!
+The comprehensive test may take a longer time to finish!

 # Required OS
 * This bot can only run on Linux.
 We recommend using Arch Linux, Fedora or Debian for this.<br>